oddbird/oddleventy/content/blog/2025/size-preferences.md

    (in this case `24px` with units removed), and it will apply for the majority of users who never change their default setting.
-2. When users do change their font-size preference, our site text scales up or down in relation to the preference.
+2. When users change their font-size preference, our site text scales up or down in relation to the preference.
 3. Users can also zoom in or out after they land on the page,